← Back to Blog

 High-Risk AI Compliance Requirements — The Full List

-If you operate a high-risk AI system, these requirements apply before August 2, 2026:
+If you operate a standalone high-risk AI system, these requirements apply from December 2, 2027:

 1. Risk Management System